cryocaustik/seat-hr/README.md

 ### Security

-If you discover any security related issues, please email alex.skobelev@pm.me instead of using the issue tracker.
+If you discover any security related issues, please email seat-hr@alazy.dev instead of using the issue tracker.

 ## Credits